Lance: Lance (unit organization)

 As a small unit that surrounded a knight when he went into battle during the 14th and 15th centuries, a lance might have consisted of one or two squires, the knight himself, one to three men-at-arms, and possibly an archer.
 Lances were often combined under the banner of a higher-ranking nobleman to form companies of knights that would act as an ad hoc unit.

+In some late medieval armies, especially in Italy, a lance was also a formal administrative and pay unit of three fighting men: the man-at-arms, a squire, and a servant.

 17th and 18th century decline in Western Europe

 The advent of wheellock technology spelled the end of the lance in Western Europe, with newer types of heavy cavalry such as reiters and cuirassiers spurning the old one-use weapon and increasingly supplanting the older gendarme type Medieval cavalry.
 While many Renaissance captains such as Sir Roger Williams continued to espouse the virtues of the lance, many such as François de la Noue openly encouraged its abandonment in the face of the pistol's greater armor piercing power, handiness and greater general utility.
-At the same time the adoption of pike and shot tactic by most infantry forces would neuter much of the power of the lancer's breakneck charge, making them a non-cost effective type of military unit due to their expensive horses in comparison to cuirassiers and reiters, who usually charging only at a trot could make do with lower quality mounts.
+At the same time the adoption of pike and shot tactic by most infantry forces would neuter much of the power of the lancer's breakneck charge, making them a non-cost effective type of military unit due to their expensive horses in comparison to cuirassiers and reiters, who were usually charging only at a trot and could make do with lower quality mounts.
 After the success of pistol-armed Huguenot heavy horse against their Royalist counterparts during the French Wars of Religion, most Western European powers started rearming their lancers with pistols, initially as an adjunct weapon and eventually as a replacement, with the Spanish retaining the lance the longest.

-Only the Polish–Lithuanian Commonwealth with its far greater emphasis on cavalry warfare, large population of Szlachta nobility and general lower military technology level among its foes retained the lance to a considerable degree, with the famously winged Polish hussars having their glory period during the 17th and 18th centuries against a wide variety of enemy forces.
+Only the Polish–Lithuanian Commonwealth with its greater emphasis on cavalry warfare, large population of Szlachta nobility, and relatively lower level of military technology among its opponents retained the lance to a considerable degree.
+The Polish hussars reached their peak during the 17th and 18th centuries against a wide variety of enemy forces.